 More importantly, toxic shock syndrome remains a rare but serious risk.
 While tampons are convenient and effective, they should be used as sparingly as possible and never used overnight.
 Change your tampon regularly (at least every four hours) during the day, and Modibodi's can be worn as back up, so that if you run out while out and about you are not stuck having to keep the same tampon in.

-As a long-term investment, we of course recommend considering switching to Modibodi’s for light to moderate flow and a menstrual cup: it’s better for your body, your budget, and the planet.
+As a long-term investment, we of course recommend considering switching to Modibodi’s for light to moderate flow and a menstrual cup: it’s better for your body, your budget, and better for the planet.

 What’s your take on the tampon tax?
 Do you already use a menstrual cup?